ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 as the individual bursts are already merged together.

 An *unwrapped phase browse image* is included for the unwrapped (unw_phase) phase file, which is in PNG format and is 2048 pixels wide.
-For jobs processed using `INSAR_ISCE_MULTI_BURST`, the final product includes the amplitude file and kmz files for the wrapped phase and amplitude.
+For jobs processed using `INSAR_ISCE_MULTI_BURST`, the final product includes the interferogram amplitude as a single-band GeoTIFF along with browse KMZ files for both the wrapped phase and amplitude.

 The tags and extensions used and example file names for each raster are listed in Table 2 below.